ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 public key, the client MAY try to send an access token request to the AS where it specifies its public key in the `req_cnf` parameter.
-If the AS still specifies a public key in the response that the client does not have, the client SHOULD to re-register with the authorization server to establish a new client public key.
+If the AS still specifies a public key in the response that the client does not have, the client SHOULD re-register with the authorization server to establish a new client public key.
 This process is out of scope for this document.